syncfusion-content/asp.net-core-docs/aspnet-core/RadialMenu/Image-Customization.md

 {% endhighlight %}

-Add the following code in your script sction,
+Add the following code in your script section,

 {% highlight javascript %}